 The aim of treatment with acute neck pain is improve mobility to the neck, reduce pain and help patients return to work and their normal daily lives as soon as possible.

-Treatment for acute neck pain includes:
+Treatment of acute neck pain

-• Ice treatment or alternative anti-inflammatory treatments in the initial stages
+• Ice treatment or alternative anti-inflammatory treatments in the initial stages.

 • Muscle releasing treatments, contract-relax, isometric, PNF and trigger point therapy.